haproxy/haproxy/doc/lua-api/index.rst

     > show ssl stats all
 ..

-  Then, arg1, arg2 and arg3 will contains respectivey "show", "ssl" and "stats". arg4 will contain "all". arg5 contains nil.
+  Then, arg1, arg2 and arg3 will contains respectively "show", "ssl" and "stats". arg4 will contain "all". arg5 contains nil.

 .. js:function:: core.set_nice(nice)